The YogAlign® Method of Yoga ~ Pain Free Yoga from Your Inner Core

 | Stretch and exercise in natural spine alignment with painless and functional yoga positions that simulate how you actually move in your body.

-Exercising to get tight Six-pack abs can actually weaken your deepest core muscles, compress your spine and lead to more back pain.
-Train your core muscles with your psoas to stabilize your spine and eliminate injuries and pain now.
+Exercising to get tight six-pack abs can actually weaken your deepest core muscles, compress your spine and lead to more back pain.
+Our exercises train your core muscles with your psoas to stabilize your spine and eliminate injuries and pain.

 vitality, strength and flexibility.
 A unique flow style yogic practice, it

 develops beneficial patterns and blueprints for core natural alignment,